2001 J.League Division 1

-The 2001 season was the ninth season since the establishment of the J-League.
+The 2001 J.League Division 1 season was the ninth season since the establishment of the J.League Division 1.
 The league began on March 10 and ended on November 24.

-At the end of the season the second stage winner Kashima Antlers won the Suntory Championship against Júbilo Iwata who won the first stage.
+At the end of the season, the second stage winner Kashima Antlers won the Suntory Championship against Júbilo Iwata who won the first stage.

 Clubs

-Following sixteen clubs participated in J.League Division 1 during 2001 season.
+The following sixteen clubs participated in J.League Division 1 during 2001 season.
 Of these clubs, Consadole Sapporo and Urawa Red Diamonds were promoted from Division 2.